 A dental implant is a titanium screw that can be inserted into your jawbone during a minor surgical procedure and that serves as an anchor for one or more artificial teeth.
+Dental implants comprise three vital parts: the implant post, an abutment (a connector piece), and the final restoration.
+Unlike conventional tooth replacement options like dental bridges or dentures, dental implants replace missing teeth above and below the gumline to deliver supreme longevity, comfort, and function.
+When you reconstruct your missing pearly whites from the roots up, your new smile will look, feel, and function just like natural teeth.
 There are several different types of artificial teeth (or dental prosthetics) that can be used with dental implants:

 How Can We Use Dental Implants?